Thursday, January 10

 Mathuresh Singh, Ph.D., Director, Agricultural Certification Services Inc.

 Potato virus Y (PVY) causes major economic impacts to potato crops around the world.
-Over the past decade, our research group in New Brunswick, Canada has studied the effectiveness of management strategies to reduce PVY spread.
-In controlled experimental field trials, frequent (weekly) simultaneous foliar spraying with select insecticides and mineral oil strongly reduce in-field PVY spread.
-Tank-mixed insecticide-oil spray was most effective early in season during sensitive rapid crop growth and high aphid densities, and with particular insecticides.
-These trials were mirrored by observations in commercial seed fields, accounting for aphids, potato varieties and management regimes over five years with 16 collaborating growers.
-Industry-wide mandatory post-harvest PVY testing shows incidence in seed lots has declined remarkably from 11.8% average in 2009 to a low of 0.43% in 2016.
-PVY, however, has begun to increase again to 0.92% in 2017, possibly due to shifts to more transmissible virus strains, changes in climate or aphids, or industry complacency.
+Dr. Mathuresh Singh will talk about how over the past decade a research group in New Brunswick, Canada has studied the effectiveness of management strategies to reduce PVY spread.
+In controlled experimental field trials, it was found that frequent (weekly) simultaneous foliar spraying with select insecticides and mineral oil strongly reduce in-field PVY spread.
+Using tank-mixed insecticide-oil spray was found to be most effective early in season during sensitive rapid crop growth and high aphid densities, and with particular insecticides.
+Dr. Singh will discuss how these trials were mirrored by observations in commercial seed fields, accounting for aphids, potato varieties and management regimes over five years with 16 collaborating.

 Potato Pest Surveillance